 Some babies who have spent time in the NICU continue to need advanced medical care when they go home.
 For instance, your baby may need a feeding tube, oxygen or a monitoring device.

 You may be feeling both happy and nervous about caring for your baby on your own.
-To help with this transition, your family stays one or two nights in our family participation unit.
-Here, you care for your baby using the same devices you will use at home.
+To help with this transition, your family may want to stay overnight in the infant’s room or in our family participation unit.
+You will care for your baby using the same devices you will use at home.
 NICU nurses are just a step away if you encounter problems or have questions.

 A dedicated discharge coordinator helps identify services that your family may need, coordinates follow-up appointments and works with your insurance company to make the transition from hospital to home as stress-free as possible.